Graduate Program Head | James Nemes |

 - Submit a visa application document if they are in the U.S. on a student or work visa.

-Admission decisions are based on the quality of the applicant's credentials and an interview in relation to those of other applicants who meet the requirements for admission outlined above.
+Admission decisions are based on the quality of the applicant's credentials in relation to those of other applicants who meet the requirements for admission outlined above.

 Application Filing Dates: Applications to the Penn State Great Valley's Master of Finance program are reviewed on a rolling basis.
-New students are admitted to a cohort and begin their studies in early January.
+New students are admitted and begin their studies in early January and late August.

 Degree Requirements